patricknelson/silverstripe-migrations/README.md

 ### Composer

-1. Setup composer dependency: `composer require "patricknelson/silverstripe-migrations:dev-master"`
+1. Run `composer require "patricknelson/silverstripe-migrations:dev-master"`
 2. Run `sake dev/build` from the command line to ensure it is properly loaded into SilverStripe.

 ### Manual Installation